Cart 0

 ARTIST BIO

-Born and raised in Kassel, Germany, home to the Documenta, a major international contemporary art exhibit, Christina was exposed to art at an early age.
-Growing up in a motorcycle business, Christina's artwork during that time was mostly comprised of collages and pop art and graffiti style drawings which were heavily influenced by early 90s rock and hip hop, music videos and her travels to the US, Australia and South Africa.
+Born and raised in Kassel, Germany—home to Documenta, a major international contemporary art exhibition—Christina was immersed in art from an early age.
+Christina majored in art in high school.
+Her artwork during that time consisted primarily of collages and graffiti-style drawings influenced by pop art, 1990s pop culture, and her travels to the U.S., Australia, and South Africa.

 concretepaintings.jpg